 Social media continues to be a major player in recruitment for 2019, and it’s still underutilized.
 As social media evolves, with platforms going in and out of favor, so too should your recruitment processes.

-Instagram is trending toward being the number one social media platform for recruiters in 2019.
+Instagram is trending toward being the number one social media platform, which means it's potentially fertile ground for recruiters in 2019.
 With one billion monthly users in 2019, Instagram is ripe for recruiters looking to build talent pools, increase brand awareness, and woo individual candidates.
-In fact, according to Business.Instagram.com, 80% of Instagram accounts follow businesses.
+In fact, according to Business.Instagram.com, 90% of Instagram accounts follow businesses.

 According to Hootsuite, 68% of Americans have Facebook accounts.
 While there’s a limited demographic that uses Facebook — 35% of Facebook’s ad audience is under the age of 25 — it’s still a viable field to include in your best recruitment practices in 2019.